Sync Setup

 The simplest route for self-hosted servers and most cloud storages:

-- Enter the Server URL, Username and Password or App Token — use an app password instead of your main password whenever possible (in Nextcloud: Settings → Security → App passwords).
+- Enter the Server address, Username and Password or App Token — use an app password instead of your main password whenever possible (in Nextcloud: Settings → Security → App passwords).

 Typical server addresses (Nextcloud, Koofr, MagentaCLOUD, Storage Box and many more) are listed in Sync Compatibility.